Notice of Annual General Meeting in Bravida Holding AB (publ)

-Resolution regarding introduction of new long term incentive programme (item 18)
+Resolution regarding introduction of a long-term incentive programme (item 18)

-The board proposes that the annual general meeting resolves to introduce a new long term incentive programme for senior executives and other key employees within the Bravida group (“LTIP 2016”) in accordance with items 18 (a)-(d) below.
+The board of directors proposes that the annual general meeting resolves to introduce a long-term incentive programme for senior executives and other key employees within the Bravida group (“LTIP 2019”) in accordance with items 18 (a)-(d) below.
 All resolutions are proposed to be conditional upon one another and are therefore proposed to be adopted in connection with each other.

-LTIP 2016 is a three year performance based incentive program, primarily in line with the incentive program adopted in connection with the company’s listing.
+LTIP 2019 is a three year performance based incentive program, primarily in line with the incentive programmes adopted in connection with the annual general meetings 2016, 2017 and 2018.

 Adoption of an incentive programme (item 18(a))

-The board proposes that the general meeting resolves to adopt LTIP 2016.
-LTIP 2016 is proposed to include in total 227 senior executives and other key employees within the Bravida group.
-The participants in LTIP 2016 are required to invest in the group by acquiring shares in Bravida Holding AB (publ) (“Saving Shares”).
+The board of directors proposes that the general meeting resolves to adopt LTIP 2019.
+LTIP 2019 is proposed to include not more than 200 senior executives and other key employees within the Bravida group.
+The participants in LTIP 2019 are required to invest in the group by acquiring shares in Bravida Holding AB (publ) (“Saving Shares”).
 These Saving Shares are received by way of purchase of ordinary shares in Bravida at market value in accordance with the terms set out under “Personal investment” below or transfer of ordinary shares that such participant already holds.
-The participants will thereafter be granted the opportunity to receive ordinary shares free of charge in accordance with LTIP 2016, so called “Performance Shares” in accordance with the terms set out below.
+The participants will thereafter be granted the opportunity to receive ordinary shares free of charge in accordance with LTIP 2019, so called “Performance Shares” in accordance with the terms set out below.

 In the event that delivery of Performance Shares cannot be achieved at reasonable costs, with reasonable administrative efforts or due to market conditions, participants may instead be offered a cash-based settlement.